Sport. Health. Nutrition. Gym. For style

 • Sometimes hemangiomas.

-• The onset of atherosclerosis at a young age.
+• The occurrence of atherosclerosis at a young age.

-• Such diseases as hemophilia, systemic lupus erythematosus, eclampsia, hemorrhagic vasculitis, venous thrombosis, Werlhof's disease.
+• Diseases such as hemophilia, systemic lupus erythematosus, eclampsia, hemorrhagic vasculitis, venous thrombosis, Werlhof's disease.

-• When young people have a tendency to abuse hard drugs, such as cocaine.
+• When young people have a tendency to abuse strong drugs, for example, cocaine.

-As a result, a hemorrhagic stroke that occurs at a young age (in patients aged 20-30 years) is manifested by the development of subarachnoid, parenchymal, or intraventricular hemorrhage of different power.
+As a result, hemorrhagic stroke that occurs at a young age (in patients 20-30 years old) is manifested by the development of subarachnoid, parenchymal, or intraventricular hemorrhage of varying intensity.

-The first signs and subsequent symptoms of this condition in patients 20-30 years old do not differ too much from the manifestations of a stroke in an older group of people.
+The first signs and subsequent symptoms of this condition in patients 20-30 years old are not too different from the manifestations of stroke in an older group of people.

-How different are the causes of stroke in younger patients?
+How different are the causes of brain stroke in younger patients?

-Traditionally (both in young people, aged 20-30 years, and older people over 50 years old), the causes of stroke can be concluded in diseases familiar to many.
-Asking the question of what usually causes a stroke, many without the help of doctors will answer - from long-term progressive atherosclerosis, arterial hypertension, from heart rhythm disturbances, etc.
+Traditionally (both in young people, aged 20-30, and in older people - over 50), the causes of stroke can be found in diseases familiar to many.
+When asking what causes a stroke, many will answer without the help of doctors - from long-term progressive atherosclerosis, arterial hypertension, heart rhythm disturbances, etc.

-In addition, many without the help of specialists will notice that the first risk factors for developing a brain stroke are long-term smoking, a pathological tendency to constantly use alcohol or drugs.
-However, not many people know that today there are other causes of stroke, which often undermine very young and even physically strong (relatively healthy) people of 20-30 years old.
+In addition, many will notice without the help of specialists that the first risk factors for developing a brain stroke are long-term smoking and a pathological tendency to constantly use alcohol or drugs.
+However, not many people know that today there are other reasons for the development of stroke, which often debilitate very young and even physically strong (relatively healthy) people of 20-30 years old.

-So, the most common reasons why cerebral hemorrhage (hemorrhagic stroke) can occur in patients 20-30 years old is the congenital nature of changes in the vascular system of the brain.
+So, the most common reasons why cerebral hemorrhage (hemorrhagic stroke) can occur in patients 20-30 years old are congenital changes in the vascular system of the brain.
 These are conditions in which so-called aneurysms are formed - strictly specific sac-like protrusions of the walls of vital intracerebral arteries.

-A little less often, but also specific malformations of the arteriovenous type occur, when a fairly slender (physiologically correct) series of separation and branching of vessels of different orders is simply lost.
-As a result, the substance of the brain nourishes a whole conglomerate of vessels, among which there may be some intricate tangles of physiologically defective, structureless vessels.
+A little less frequently, but also specific arteriovenous type malformations occur, when a fairly orderly (physiologically correct) series of separation and branching of vessels of different orders is simply lost.
+As a result, the substance of the brain feeds a whole conglomerate of vessels, among which there may be some tangled tangles of physiologically defective, structureless vessels.

-As a rule, the walls of aneurysms or those vessels that are prone to arteriovenous malformation are considered to be quite thin and brittle, and physiologically normal rise pressure (possible under stress, strong positive emotions, during physical exertion) in this case, it can lead to rupture of those, to hemorrhage into the substance of the brain or under its membranes.
+As a rule, the walls of aneurysms or those vessels that are susceptible to arteriovenous malformation are considered quite thin and fragile, and physiologically normal increase pressure (possible under stress, strong positive emotions, during physical exertion), this can lead to rupture of them, to hemorrhage into the substance of the brain or under its membranes.

-Note that such congenital anomalies are the main reasons why patients 20-30 years old have a stroke.
+Note that such congenital anomalies are the main reasons why stroke occurs in patients aged 20-30 years.

-In particular, if such anomalies were not noticed in a timely manner by doctors, were not corrected, and the patient, considering himself absolutely healthy, received increased loads.
+Especially if such anomalies were not noticed in a timely manner by doctors and were not corrected, and the patient, considering himself absolutely healthy, received increased stress.

-What is the difficulty in preventing stroke in young patients?
+What is the difficulty in preventing brain stroke in young patients?

-Unfortunately, as most specialists report, congenital aneurysms, as well as malformations of the cerebral arteries long years are able to proceed completely asymptomatically, without disturbing patients.
-Symptoms and signs of such formidable anomalies, which can lead to the development of a stroke in 20-30 years, can only occasionally manifest themselves in the form of episodic headaches.
+Unfortunately, as most experts report, congenital aneurysms, as well as malformations of the cerebral arteries for many years can be completely asymptomatic, without disturbing patients.
+Symptoms and signs of such serious anomalies that can lead to the development of a stroke at the age of 20-30 can only occasionally manifest themselves in the form of episodic headaches.
 Sometimes the symptoms of these anomalies may include the periodic occurrence of tinnitus, pulsations in the veins of the head and neck, which, in fact, may alert an experienced neurologist.

-But still, the treatment of a patient with such problems becomes possible only when the person himself can realize that similar symptoms or signs of an ailment incomprehensible to him, require the advice of an experienced specialist.
+But still, the patient’s treatment of such problems becomes possible only when the person himself can realize that similar symptoms or signs of an illness unknown to him, require consultation with an experienced specialist.
 Unfortunately, as a rule, reaching 20 or even 30 summer age, no one thinks that such symptoms may indicate the development of a serious pathology.
-Moreover, few people understand that this may be the primary signs of a possible imminent development of a stroke.
+And moreover, few people understand that this may be the primary signs of the possible imminent development of a stroke.

-Most of us can take such alarm signals(capable of provoking a stroke) for banal fatigue, after a hard day's work, or for general malaise associated with, say, a cold.
-Nevertheless, we emphasize that if you notice similar symptoms in yourself or your relatives of a young age, do not be lazy to contact a neurologist - perhaps the described symptoms will indeed be only your invention, and perhaps this is how you save your life.
+Most of us can accept these alarms(capable of causing a stroke) for simple fatigue, after a day of work, or for general malaise associated, say, with a cold.
+However, we emphasize that if you notice similar symptoms in yourself or your younger relatives, do not be lazy to contact a neurologist - perhaps the symptoms described will actually turn out to be just your imagination, and perhaps this is how you will save a life.

-I must say that today, there are many methods of high-quality instrumental diagnostics (we are talking primarily about computer x-ray or magnetic resonance imaging), which allow us to confirm or refute the fears that arise when such symptoms appear with the highest degree of accuracy.
+It must be said that today, there are many methods of high-quality instrumental diagnostics (we are talking primarily about computer X-ray or magnetic resonance imaging), which make it possible to confirm or refute with the highest degree of accuracy the fears that arise in cases when such symptoms appear.

 Stroke: causes, symptoms, signs, first aid, prevention

-80 percent of patients who have had a stroke become disabled, of which a third needs outside help.
-Only 20 percent can return to former life.
+80 percent of patients who have had a stroke become disabled, of which a third require outside help.
+Only 20 percent can return to old life.
 What causes a person to have a stroke?
-Is it possible to avoid this formidable disease?
-Says chief neurologist of the Health and Drug Administration Agency Krasnoyarsk Territory MD Professor Svetlana Shetekaura.
+Is it possible to avoid this terrible disease?
+The chief neurologist of the Agency for Healthcare and Drug Supply Administration speaks Krasnoyarsk Territory Doctor of Medical Sciences Professor Svetlana Shetekaura.

-A stroke is an acute violation of cerebral circulation, which is based on disorders of the vascular system of the brain.
-This may be a rupture, spasm, or blockage of one of the vessels that supply blood to a part of the brain.
+Stroke is an acute disorder of cerebral circulation, which is based on disorders of the vascular system of the brain.
+This may be a rupture, spasm, or blockage of one of the vessels supplying blood to an area of the brain.

 Hemorrhagic - (hemorrhage) - when a vessel ruptures and blood enters the cranial cavity.
 They account for 15-20 percent of all strokes.
-In young people (20-30 years old), hemorrhagic stroke often occurs as a result of a rupture of a brain vessel with a congenital anomaly, when the vessel was not properly formed in the womb (the so-called aneurysm).
-With excessive physical activity, severe stress, even with a sharp inclination, such a vessel can burst.
-At an older age, a vessel in the brain can burst, unable to withstand high blood pressure (BP) - a hypertensive crisis.
-Hemorrhagic strokes are the most severe and have a high mortality rate.
+In young people (20-30 years old), hemorrhagic stroke most often occurs as a result of a rupture of a brain vessel with a congenital anomaly, when the vessel did not form correctly in the womb (the so-called aneurysm).
+With excessive physical activity, severe stress, even with a sharp tilt, such a vessel can rupture.
+At an older age, a vessel in the brain may rupture, unable to withstand high blood pressure (BP) - a hypertensive crisis.
+Hemorrhagic strokes are the most severe and have the highest mortality rate.

-The rest of the strokes are ischemic, caused by insufficient blood supply to the brain as a result of vascular spasm or blockage of the vessel by a thrombus.
-The integrity of the vascular wall in this type of stroke is preserved, but the blood flow is reduced due to a decrease in its lumen.
-More often this happens with atherosclerosis, when the elasticity of the vessel wall is broken by fatty deposits - atherosclerotic plaques.
+The rest of the strokes are ischemic, caused by insufficient blood supply to the brain as a result of vascular spasm or blockage of a vessel by a blood clot.
+The integrity of the vascular wall in this type of stroke is preserved, but blood flow is reduced due to a decrease in its lumen.
+More often this happens with atherosclerosis, when the elasticity of the vessel wall is impaired by fatty deposits - atherosclerotic plaques.
 They increase in size and close the lumen of the vessel.
-Or on their damaged surface, blood clots form, which close the lumen of the vessel.
+Or blood clots form on their damaged surface, which close the lumen of the vessel.
 Ischemic strokes develop more often after 40-50 years.

 Two diseases most often lead to strokes - hypertension and atherosclerosis.
-Hypertension is dangerous because in half of the cases this disease is asymptomatic, that is, a person does not feel his high pressure, is not treated, and a stroke for him is like a bolt from the blue.
-Atherosclerosis is the main cause of stroke in the elderly.
-In addition to these diseases, at risk for strokes are people suffering from diabetes, obesity, with increased blood clotting - they usually have a tendency to thrombosis.
-Smokers are at great risk - obliteration (narrowing of the lumen) of blood vessels in them goes not only in the legs, but also in the brain.
+Hypertension is dangerous because in half of the cases this disease is asymptomatic, that is, the person does not feel his high blood pressure, is not treated, and a stroke for him is like a bolt from the blue.
+Atherosclerosis is the leading cause of stroke in older people.
+In addition to these diseases, people at risk for strokes are people with diabetes, obesity, and people with increased blood clotting - they usually have a tendency to form blood clots.
+Smokers are at great risk - obliteration (narrowing of the lumen) of their vessels occurs not only in the legs, but also in the brain.
 Those who abuse alcohol are also at risk.
-It is abused, since small doses of alcohol do not lead to strokes.
-Has the meaning hereditary factor More often strokes occur in those whose close relatives have had a stroke or heart attack.
-Particular care must be taken by those who often experience stressful situations, which, as a rule, are accompanied by a sharp rise in blood pressure, and the state of the vessels at this moment is unknown to the person - the vessel may not withstand stress.
+It is abused because small doses of alcohol do not lead to strokes.
+Matters hereditary factor- strokes occur more often in those whose close relatives have suffered a stroke or heart attack.
+Particular caution should be exercised by those who often experience stressful situations, which are usually accompanied by a sharp rise in blood pressure, and the state of the blood vessels at this moment is unknown to the person - the vessel may not withstand the stress.

-Strokes develop equally in both men and women.
-In the age group under 60 years of age, strokes occur twice as often in men, after 60 years - more often in women.
+Strokes develop to the same extent in both men and women.
+In the age group under 60 years of age, strokes occur twice as often in men, and after 60 years of age - more often in women.

-Often, before the patient develops a stroke, there may be signs of a transient cerebrovascular accident.
+Often, before a patient develops a stroke, signs of a transient cerebrovascular accident may occur.
 You should pay attention to them.

-The first signs are harbingers of a stroke:
+The first signs are warning signs of a stroke:

 - sudden, unexplained severe headache;